Roman York – Meet the People of the Empire

 York Before the Roman Invasion

 Next we see some of the museum’s most outstanding finds from Roman York showing what an important centre it was within Britain, and how it was a cosmopolitan and multi-racial place.
-Highlights include a sculpture of the head of Constantine, proclaimed Emperor in York in 306, and the tombstone of a French standard bearer for the famous Ninth Legion; Lucius Duccius Rufinus.
+Highlights include the tombstone of a French standard bearer for the famous Ninth Legion; Lucius Duccius Rufinus.

 At the end of this section are the bones and skulls of six people who came to Eboracum from all over the Empire, and whose remains and possessions tell modern scientists much about where they came from and how they lived.